 A simple conversation with a practitioner of Chinese Medicine will give you a good idea if they are the right fit for you.
 When looking for an acupuncturist, it is important to ask them the following questions:

-- Are you licensed acupuncturist and certified in herbology?
+- Are you a licensed acupuncturist and certified in herbology?
 It is best to find someone who has had comprehensive training in Traditional Chinese Medicine, including herbology.
-Usually this practitioner is someone with at least a Masters degree in Oriental Medicine.
+Usually, this practitioner is someone with at least a Masters degree in Oriental Medicine.

 - Do you have access to other treatment modalities besides acupuncture?
 Often a place that provides massage therapy, group sessions, and nutrition consults will provide a more comprehensive treatment plan.
 But an acupuncturist with a good referral network is a great place to start.

-Liz Richards, L.Ac. is an acupuncturist who has been seeing fertility patients in Portland, Oregon since 2002.
-She is owner of Blossom Clinic, an integrative health clinic with a focus on women’s health and well-being.
+Liz Richards, L.Ac. is an acupuncturist who has seen fertility patients in Portland, Oregon, since 2002.
+She is the owner of Blossom Clinic, an integrative health clinic with a focus on women’s health and well-being.
 She can be reached at firstname.lastname@example.org.